Zobel network: Input impedance

 The input impedance will then be real and independent of ω in band and out of band no matter what complexity of filter section is chosen.

 Transfer function

 If the Z0 in the bottom right of the bridge is taken to be the output load then a transfer function of Vo/Vin can be calculated for the section.
-Only the rhs branch needs to be considered in this calculation.
+Only the RHS (right-hand side) branch needs to be considered in this calculation.
 The reason for this can be seen by considering that there is no current flow through ZB.
-None of the current flowing through the lhs branch is going to flow into the load.
-The lhs branch therefore, cannot possibly affect the output.
+None of the current flowing through the LHS (left-hand side) branch is going to flow into the load.
+The LHS branch, therefore, cannot possibly affect the output.
 It certainly affects the input impedance (and hence the input terminal voltage) but not the transfer function.
 The transfer function can now easily be seen to be;

 Bridged T implementation

 The load impedance is actually the impedance of the following stage or of a transmission line and can sensibly be omitted from the circuit diagram.
 If we also set;

 then the circuit to the right results.
 This is referred to as a bridged T circuit because the impedance Z is seen to "bridge" across the T section.
 The purpose of setting ZB = Z0 is to make the filter section symmetrical.
 This has the advantage that it will then present the same impedance, Z0, at both the input and the output port.